-- 300.17 In circumstances where a professional accountant in business believes that unethical behaviour or actions by others will continue to occur within the employing organisation, the professional accountant in business should consider seeking legal advice.
-In those extreme situations where all available safeguards have been exhausted and it is not possible to reduce the threat to an acceptable level, a professional accountant in business may conclude that it is appropriate to disassociate from the task and/or resign from the employing organisation. - 300.18 To assist professional accountants to determine an appropriate course of action when faced with a situation which could threaten their compliance with the fundamental principles the following Sections (preparing and reporting of information; acting with sufficient expertise; financial information; inducements and disclosing confidential information) give examples of specific areas of activity which could give rise to ethical dilemmas and the action which could be taken in response.
+300.17 In circumstances where a professional accountant in business believes that unethical behaviour or actions by others will continue to occur within the employing organisation, the professional accountant in business should consider seeking legal advice.
+In those extreme situations where all available safeguards have been exhausted and it is not possible to reduce the threat to an acceptable level, a professional accountant in business may conclude that it is appropriate to disassociate from the task andlor resign from the employing organisation.

+300.18 To assist professional accountants to determine an appropriate course of action when faced with a situation which could threaten their compliance with the fundamental principles the following Sections (preparing and reporting of information; acting with sufficient expertise; financial information; inducements and disclosing confidential information) give examples of specific areas of activity which could give rise to ethical dilemmas and the action which could be taken in response.
 This is not a comprehensive list of examples but aims to cover the key areas most likely to be encountered by professional accountants.
-Illustrative case studies of how the guidance might be applied in example situations are included in the Appendix to this guidance. - 300.19 Professional accountants who are in doubt as to their ethical position may seek advice from the Institute's Ethics Advisory Services by e-mail: ethics@icaew.com or phone +44 (0)1908 248258.
-Further guidance on sources of advice is available in Section 1.
+Illustrative case studies of how the guidance might be applied in example situations are included in the Appendix to this guidance.
+In addition, a number of interactive case studies on common ethical issues encountered by professional accountants in business can be found at www.icaew.co.uk/cpdl ethicaldilemmas/reallifeexamples).

+300.19 Professional accountants who are in doubt as to their ethical position may seek advice from the Institute's Ethics Advisory Services by e-mail: ethics@icaew.co.uk or phone +44 (0)1980 248258.
+Further guidance on sources of advice is available in paragraphs 1.16 to 1.19 of this Code.